ikr/ikr.su/src/resume.md

 postcode: 8404
 phone: +41 79 697 02 75
 email: ikr@ikr.su
-date: 02 May 2018
+date: 25 May 2018
 ...

 ### Objective

-> Solve practical problems with well-crafted software that _actually works._ Will fill a tech lead or senior software engineer position.
+> Will fill a tech lead or senior software engineer position.
 Up to a certain size, can take the full responsibility for a project, directly communicating with the customer, and delegating tasks in the team.
 Particularly excited about the functional programming techniques and advanced type systems.

 ### Experience

 - 10/2006 — today | Tech lead at XIAG AG (Zurich, Winterthur)

 > Accomplishments: Led a successful 2 man-year full rewrite, after the first full rewrite attempt with another vendor has failed.
-Designed an app architecture for high performance, resulting in an implementation that was mistaken on a board meeting for a static prototype, because of how fast it responded.
+Changed an app architecture for high performance, resulting in orders-of-magnitude drop in latency.
 Drove the adoption of better practices and tools, like test-driven development, code reviews, static analysis and linting, continuous integration, PHP → Node.js, jQuery → React/Redux, Underscore.js → Ramda, app configuration automation with SaltStack and Vagrant, CVS → Subversion → Git.

 > Notable projects: SwissHotels.com with dozens of specialized partner sites, Trade.stc.ch — b2b hotel booking, Ostjob.ch with a few forks, MS Windows-native digital photo prints ordering software for ifolor